javers/javers.github.io/documentation/domain-configuration/index.md

 such as dynamic proxies (like Hibernate lazy loading proxies), duplicated data, technical flags, auto-generated data and so on.

-It is important to exclude these things from the JaVers mapping, simply to save the storage and CPU.
+It’s important to exclude these things from the JaVers mapping, simply to save the storage and CPU.
 This can be done by marking them as ignored.
 Ignored properties are omitted by both the JaVers diff algorithm and JaversRepository.